Maid Rules and Regulations Dubai

 Hiring of Illegal Maids

-There has been a crackdown during 2012 on the employment of illegal maids.
+There has been a crackdown since 2012 on the employment of illegal maids.

 Your options are either to sponsor your own maid/ helper who must only work for you or use a reputable, registered agency.